Ophidev/MateMatch/Backend/Readme.md

 # Day3 Part 1
 - Created PATCH/profile/password api
     - This api is used to update the password of a user
     - get the loggedInUser = req.user set by userAuth middleware
     - get passwordHash = loggedInUser.password
     - get oldPassword & newPassword = req.body
     - using bcrypt.compare(oldPassword,passwordHash)
     - if not password valid then throw new Error else
     - generate new passwordHash using bcrypt.hash(newPassword,10)
     - update the loggedInUser.password = newpasswordHash
     - and loggedInUser.save() to database.

 # Day3 Part 2
+ - Created requestRouter.js file which contain requestRouter
+ - Created POST/request/send/:status/:toUserId api
+    - getting loggedInUser = req.user set by the userAuth middleware
+    - getting fromUserId = loggedInUser._id, toUserId = req.params.toUserId
+    - getting status = req.params.status
+    - then write logic for allowedStatus
+    - if !allowedStatus.includes(status) then res.status(404).send(ERROR)
+    - else toUser = UserModel.findById(toUserId) find toUserId in DB
+    - if !toUser res.status(404).send(ERROR)
+    - else -:

+        ```js

+        const existingConnectionRequest =
+            await ConnectionRequestModel.findOne({
+              $or: [
+                { fromUserId, toUserId },
+                { fromUserId: toUserId, toUserId: fromUserId },
+              ],
+            });

+        ```
+    - if existingconnectionRequest then res.status(404).send(ERROR)
+    - else create Schema.pre("save",(next)) method in connectionRequst.js
+    - which will check weather the user is not sending request to itself
+    - then save data to DB